ecome-earth/SFW-Microorganism-App/README.md

 **Developers**

 If you like this project and want to contribute with code, please check the issues to find tasks you want to do.
-Please use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when committing.
+Please follow the [conventional commits rules](https://www.conventionalcommits.org/en/v1.0.0/) when committing.

 **Financial Support**